What is pheochromocytoma?

 Hormones that are normally produced by the adrenal medulla, catecholamines (pronounced kat-i-KOL-uh-meens), help to regulate heart rate, blood pressure, and the body's responses to stress.
 Pheochromocytomas release additional catecholamines, causing higher than normal amounts in the body.2 Changes in hormone levels produce some of the clinical signs and life-threatening symptoms of pheochromocytoma.

-About 70% of pheochromocytomas are benign (non-cancerous or non-metastatic); 30% are malignant (cancerous or metastatic) and spread to other parts of the body.3 Common sites to which malignant pheochromocytomas spread, or metastasize, include the liver, lungs, bone, and distant lymph nodes.2
+Although the majority of pheochromocytomas are benign (non-cancerous or non-metastatic), about one-third are malignant (cancerous or metastatic) and spread to other parts of the body.3 Malignant pheochromocytomas may spread, or metastasize, to the liver, lungs, bone, and lymph nodes.2

 On this webpage, the term pheochromocytoma also refers to paraganglioma unless otherwise specified.